 The total budget allocation to the Centre Spokes is flexible and will depend on the funds allocated to other aspects of the Centre Budget, as discussed above.
-For each Targeted Project, suitable contracts and IP agreements between the Research Body, or Bodies, and the Industry Partner(s) must be concluded and signed within 180 days of the official start date of the Centre, as per the Letter of Offer.
+For each Targeted Project, a collaborative research agreement (or Intellectual Property Rights agreement) must be 'agreed' with , or signed, by the relevant partner(s) (Research body, or Bodies and the Industry Partner (s) SFI requires that an Industry Collaboration Form or ICF is completed and returned to SFI for each CRA recorded against the cost share targets for the Research Centre.